eputkonen/BatchScripts/README.md

 DeleteOldFileAndCopyNewAsOld
 - After using CompareTextFiles, I executed this script to delete DirectoryOld.txt and create a new one based on DirectoryNew.txt.
 Now I am ready to copy and paste the directory into DirectoryNew.txt and run CompareTextFiles next week.

+StartingDayScript
+- I added this script to run when computer starts list, so that various programs would automatically open for me when I started my day.